Opera House

 A $200,000 renovation of Prairie Village’s Lawrence Welk Opera House was completed in 2014 and featured on KDLT TV News in mid-June.
 Check out the story by viewing the following video created by KDLT TV Sioux Falls.

-The opera house at Prairie Village was constructed in 1912 in Oldham, SD.
-It was built in commemoration of the Socialist Party, and was first called the Socialist Hall.
-It was constructed through donations by area citizens and party locals.
-Later the “-ist” from the building name was dropped, and it became the Social Hall.
+The opera house at Prairie Village was constructed in 1912 in nearby Oldham, SD (approximately 22 miles northwest of Prairie Village).
+It was built in commemoration of the Socialist Party, and was initially named the “Socialist Hall”.
+It was constructed through donations from area citizens and party locals.
+Later, the prefix “-ist” was dropped from the name, and it became known simply as the “Social Hall”.

 Back to the History Page.